AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/Eb8VRcK.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now type in the information from the previously created account, it should look something like this.
+Now, enter the information from the previously created account.
+It should look something like the following.
 </p>
 <br />